-1 INTRODUCTION
+1. INTRODUCTION

-A Dynamic Neural Field is a description of activity of a large homogeneous neuronal population (Amari, 1977; Wilson and Cowan, 1973; Coombes et al., 2014; Schöner and Spencer, 2015).
+A Dynamic Neural Field is a description of activity of a large homogeneous neuronal population (Wilson and Cowan, 1973; Amari, 1977; Coombes et al., 2014; Schöner and Spencer, 2015).
 The DNF equation is obtained as a mean-field approximation of the dynamics of a network of spiking neurons and describes the dynamics of a continuous activation function, spanned over a feature dimension, such as color, location, velocity, or other perceptual or motor parameters, to which the neurons in the underlying population respond.

-The core elements of the DNF dynamics are a winner-takes-all type of connectivity, expressed by a 26 27 symmetrical interaction kernel with a short-range excitation and a long-range inhibition (a "Mexican Hat" connectivity pattern), and a sigmoidal non-linearity.
-The sigmoidal non-linearity determines the output of 28 the DNF.
-The DNF's output is a function over the feature dimension that vanishes for activation values 29 below zero and saturates at one for positive activation values.
-The recurrent connectivity pattern and 30 sigmoid output function of the DNF lead to non-linear properties of this model.
-These properties enabled 31 its successful application in modeling cognitive functions in humans: e.g., formation of a representation, 32 working memory, decision making, rule learning, or executive control (Schöner and Spencer, 2015), as 33 34 well as for control of cognitive robots (Sandamirskaya et al., 2013; Bicho et al., 2011).
+The core elements of the DNF dynamics are a winner-takes-all type of connectivity, expressed by a symmetrical interaction kernel with a short-range excitation and a long-range inhibition, and a sigmoidal non-linearity.
+The sigmoidal non-linearity determines the output of the DNF.
+The DNF's output is a function over the feature dimension that vanishes for activation values below zero and saturates at one for positive activation values.
+The recurrent connectivity pattern and sigmoid output function of the DNF lead to non-linear properties of this model.
+These properties enabled its successful application in modeling cognitive functions in humans: e.g., formation of a representation, working memory, decision making, rule learning, or executive control (Schöner and Spencer, 2015), as well as for control of cognitive robots (Bicho et al., 2011; Sandamirskaya et al., 2013).

-35 One of the obstacles to a wider adoption of the DNF model in technical systems and in neurobehavioral modelling is the parameter tuning required to obtain the desired behavior.
-In general, the behavior of a DNF 36 for a given input depends on the parameters of the neural field, e.g. the strength and width of the interaction 37 kernel, the resting level, or the slope of the sigmoidal non-linearity.
-However, when considering the DNF 38 39 output behavior over time for sequences of inputs, the particular input distribution has a major impact 40 on the DNF output statistics.
-Therefore, the input distribution has to be taken into account when setting 41 parameters of a DNF in order to achieve a desired behavior over time.
-When the input distribution is not 42 known in advance and its online normalization is not straight-forward, the tuning of the DNF parameters may be time consuming, in particular when the input distribution varies (e.g. drifts) over time.
-43
+One of the obstacles to a wider adoption of the DNF model in technical systems and in neurobehavioral modeling is the parameter tuning required to obtain the desired behavior.
+In general, the behavior of a DNF for a given input depends on the parameters of the neural field, e.g., the strength and width of the interaction kernel, the resting level, or the slope of the sigmoidal non-linearity.
+However, when considering the DNF output behavior over time for sequences of inputs, the particular input distribution has a major impact on the DNF output statistics.
+Therefore, the input distribution has to be taken into account when setting parameters of a DNF in order to achieve a desired behavior over time.
+When the input distribution is not known in advance and its online normalization is not straight-forward, the tuning of the DNF parameters may be time consuming, in paritular when the input distribution varies (e.g., drifts) over time.